Dana94/2019-website/blog/2020-05-01-styling-in-react.md

 export default Button;
 ```

+`classes` is an object of all the classes in `Button.module.css`.
 In the console, `classes` looks like this:

 ```bash
 {Button: "Button_Button__SRy8D"}